oracle-livelabs/weblogic/webcenter-content/wcc-records/initialize-environment/initialize-environment.md

     ![This image shows the status of the WebCenter Content server](./images/webcenter-status.png "WebCenter Content Server Status")

-5. If you see questionable output(s), failure or down component(s), restart the corresponding service(s) accordingly
+5. If you see the questionable output(s), failure or down component(s), restart the corresponding service(s) accordingly

     - Database and Listener